Viagra Dependency: Can You Become Addicted to Viagra?

 • Viagra and similar medications treat ED by increasing blood flow to your penis.

-• There’s also no scientific evidence that Viagra and other ED medications can cause withdrawal symptoms if stopped abruptly.
+• There’s also no scientific evidence that Viagra and other ED medications can cause withdrawal symptoms if you stop using them abruptly.

-• Although they may become psychologically addictive if misused, there’s no evidence that using Viagra can lead to physical dependence or addiction.
+• Although Viagra may become psychologically addictive, there’s no evidence that using Viagra can lead to physical dependence or addiction.

 If you think you have erectile dysfunction, help is available.
-We offer several FDA-approved ED medications online, including Viagra and generic sildenafil, and chewable ed medication, all of which are available following a consultation with a healthcare provider who will determine if a prescription is appropriate.
+We offer several FDA-approved ED medications online, including Viagra (and its generic sildenafil) and chewable ED medication, all of which are available following a consultation with a healthcare provider who will determine if a prescription is appropriate.

-You can also learn more about treating ED in our guide to the most common erectile dysfunction treatments and drugs.
+You can also learn more about treating ED in our guide to erectile dysfunction.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.